veronika-simic/freeCodeCampChallenges/readme.md

 * JavaScript 1.7

 ## Setup
 Clicking the marker changes the color of stroke and user can draw on the board.
 Board is made by using HTML canvas element.
+Only one marker can be opened

 ## Status
-Currently in development
-s
+Finished